I'm Dimple Patel and I'm an audio storyteller and producer.

 An immersive sound installation to be experienced in your own home.
 Through a set of postcards and your headphones, you will be transported into a house and fabric shop in Leicester.

-'Parveenben's Shop' is the story of one woman's love for the craft of sewing, and the empowerment this skill brought her and her mother.
-Parveen, was a home dressmaker who eventually turned sewing for friends and neighbours from her tiny living room in a terraced house, into a thriving South Asian clothing business in Highfields, Leicester.
-The shop was called Fine Fashions but was known locally as 'Parveenben's shop' ('ben' meaning sister; a polite way to address a woman in Gujarati and Punjabi culture).
-Her daughter, Rifhat, grew up surrounded by sewing and fabric, which weaved its way into her own life.
-She tells this story through the images on the postcards, leading you into a soundscape and the house where it all began.
+“Parveenben’s Shop” tells the story of one woman’s love for sewing and the empowerment it brought to both her and her mother.
+Parveen began as a home dressmaker, stitching clothes for friends and neighbours from the front room of her terraced house in Leicester’s Highfields.
+Over time, that passion grew into a thriving South Asian clothing business called Fine Fashions - though in the community it was affectionately known as Parveenben’s shop (ben meaning “sister,” a respectful form of address in Gujarati and Punjabi culture).Her daughter, Rifhat, grew up surrounded by fabric and the rhythm of sewing, which has woven itself into her own life.
+Through a series of postcards, Rifhat shares this story, inviting you into a soundscape and the family home where it all began.

-2. Download the free Sound Postcards app on your phone, available on Android and Apple.
+2. Download the free Sound Postcards app on your phone, available on Android and Apple:

-This is a pilot project, so I would love to hear your feedback to improve future development.
-Get in touch!This project uses augmented audio reality (AAR), developed and supported by researchers from the University of Nottingham Live Experiential and Digital Diversification (LEADD:NG) research project.
+This project uses augmented audio reality (AAR), developed and supported by researchers from the University of Nottingham Live Experiential and Digital Diversification (LEADD:NG) research project.

 About

-I make narrative, documentary and issue-based programming and audio art.
-I was a BBC radio producer for 15 years, working in radio journalism and producing social action broadcast campaigns to inspire positive change.
-Now, as freelancer, my area of interests are social issues, culture, and heritage.
-I've worked with broadcasters, charities, museum's and cultural organisations.I have a curiosity for stories about human experiences, ordinary people and hidden places.
-Stories hold survival tools and threads within them which connect us all.
-I like to work on projects that open up conversations, make people feel heard, or simply, bring joy.
+I create narrative, documentary, and issue-based programming, through audio storytelling.
+For almost 20 years, I was a BBC radio producer, working across journalism and social action campaigns designed to inspire positive change.
+Now freelancing, I focus on social issues, culture, and heritage, collaborating with broadcasters, charities, museums, and cultural organisations in the UK and internationally.At the heart of my work is a curiosity about human experiences, everyday lives, and overlooked people and places.
+I believe stories carry tools for survival and threads that connect us all.
+I’m drawn to projects that spark conversation, make people feel heard, or simply bring a little joy.

 Contact